chriscave/mpl_ascii/README.md

 # mpl_ascii

 A matplotlib backend that produces plots using only ASCII characters.
+It is available for python 3.10+.

 ## Quick start